seabass617/seabass617/README.md

 ### Hi there 👋

-My name is Sebastian Viasus and I'm a designer from Boston.
+My name is Sebastian Viasus and I'm a UX designer from Boston.

 👉 [Check out my portifolio page]( https://www.sebastianviasus.com/ ) 👈

-- 🔭 I’m currently working on AI-based automated checkout systems!
+- 🔭 I’m currently designing an AI-based automated checkout system!

 - 👯 I like creative coding that's inspired by nature!